programminghistorian/ph-submissions/lessons/text-mining-with-extracted-features.md

 As before, the data is returned as a Pandas DataFrame.
 This time, there is much more information.
 Consider a single row:

-{% include figure.html filename="single-row-tokencount.png" %}
+{% include figure.html filename="single-row-tokencount.png" caption="Single row of tokenlist." %}

 The columns in bold are an index.
 Unlike the typical one-dimensional index seen before, here there are four dimensions to the index: page, section, token, and pos.
 This row says that for the 24th page, in the body section (i.e. ignoring any words in the header or footer), the word 'years' occurs 1 time as an plural noun.
 The part-of-speech tag for a plural noun, `NNS`, follows the [Penn Treebank](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) definition.